A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Proofs

 \subsection{Local AMP lemmas}

 Following the setting of AMP theory as specified earlier in Section~\ref{sec:section2}, we present some extensions of AMP theory for the Lasso method.
-We call these results \textit{local} AMP lemmas in view of the fact that these results apply to some subset of the coordinates of the coefficients, as opposed to applying all coordinates symmetrically by the existing AMP results.
+We call these results \textit{local} AMP lemmas because these results apply to a subset of the coordinates of the coefficients, unlike the existing AMP results which apply to the entire set of coordinates.